Allozymes looks to upend chemical manufacturing with rapid enzyme engineering and $5M seed – TechCrunch

 The Allozymes platform will speed up the process by several orders of magnitude, while decreasing the cost by an order of magnitude, Salehian said.
 If these estimates bear out, it effectively trivializes the enzyme search and obsoletes billions in investments and infrastructure.
 Why pay more to get less?

 Traditionally, enzymes are isolated and selected over a multi-step process that involves introducing DNA templates into cells, which are cultured to create the target enzymes, which once a certain growth state is achieved, are analyzed robotically.
-If there are promising results, you go down that road with more variations, otherwise start again from the beginning.
+If there are promising results, you go down that road with more variations, otherwise you start again from the beginning.
 There’s a lot of picking and placing little dishes, waiting for enough cells to produce enough of the stuff, and so on.

 The process Salehian and Vahidi designed is fully contained with a little benchtop device the size of a microwave, and generates almost no waste.
 Instead of using culture dishes, the device puts the necessary cells, substrate, and other ingredients in a tiny droplet in a microfluidic system.
 The reactions occur inside this little drop, which is incubated, tracked, and eventually collected and tested in a fraction of the time a larger sample would take.